tkottai/ai-finops-observability/README.md

 Frontend - Streamlit

-Functional Flow:
+Here is the functional flow of the app -

-1) Send a prompt request via Streamlit
+1) Send a prompt request via Streamlit front end
 2) OpenTelemetry starts a trace
 3) RAG retrieves context
 4) Request goes to Ollama (LLM)